rdgacarvalho/CoreOS-Kubernetes-Calico/README.md

 ## Installing Kubernetes Workers

-> Repeat this step for each worker node of your CoreOS cluster.
-Remember to replace the "hostname" and "ip address" into cloud-kubernetes-worker.yml file before start the installation process.
+> Repeat these steps for each worker node of your CoreOS cluster.
+Remember to replace the "hostname" and "ip address" into workers.yml file before start the installation process.

 #### Defining your Etcd2 Cluster
 ```